PradeepKumarYeligandla/Lloyds-iOS-Assessment/README.md

 # Lloyds-iOS-Assessment
 # ProductCatalog App

-This iOS app displays a list of products fetched from a network API.
+The ProductCatalog app is a modern iOS application built using **SwiftUI**, designed to display a list of products fetched from a network API.
 The app handles multiple states such as loading, success, error, and idle, and it includes several views to display product details, price, and ratings.
 The app also includes features like lazy loading of products and image caching.

 ## Features